Skip to content

 Samsung TVs: Pick Fit to Screen under Menu > Picture > Picture Size Settings.

 LG TVs: Go to Settings > Picture > Aspect Ratio and select Just Scan.
 This disables overscan and shows the full mirrored image without trimming the edges.
-We confirmed this on a 2023 LG C2 OLED running webOS 23.
+It applies to recent LG OLED sets running webOS.

 Sony Bravia / Google TV: Switch Display & Sound > Picture > Screen to Full.

-In our testing across both Samsung and LG sets, the TV picture size was the single change that mattered most.
-The phone was already sending the correct signal; the TV was the one cropping it.
+Across both Samsung and LG sets, the TV picture size is the single change that matters most.
+The phone is already sending the correct signal; the TV is the one cropping it.
 Try this before anything else.

 #Third-Party Apps for Advanced Full Screen Control